Nguyen205/MSEDAP-Metagenomic-Sequencing-Data-to-ARG-Primers/README.md

 ```
 cd msedap
 ```
 For single-read fastq input (See `example/Drug_name_example.txt` for the format of the drug list.
-See `example/single_fastq_list_example.txt` for the format of the single read fastq path list.):
+See `example/single_fastq_list_example.txt` for the format of the single-read fastq path list.):
 ```
 ./msedap.sh -1 single_read_fastq_path_list.txt -d drug_list.txt
 ```
 For paired-read fastq input (See `example/Drug_name_example.txt` for the format of the drug list.
-See `example/paired_fastq_list_example.txt` for the format of the paired read fastq path list.):
+See `example/paired_fastq_list_example.txt` for the format of the paired-read fastq path list.):
 ```
 ./msedap.sh -2 paired_read_fastq_path_list.txt -d drug_list.txt
 ```